Idongesit Nkanga: Career

 Although the primary focus was on cargo traffic and airplane maintenance repair and overhaul, the airport started by serving commercial local passenger flights.

-In December 2009, as an elder of the Ibibio people he was a strong supporter of Akwa-Ibom Governor Godswill Akpabio.
+In December 2009, as an elder of the Ibibio people he supported the Akwa-Ibom state Governor Godswill Akpabio.

 In January 2010, he was a member of the South-South Elders and Leaders' Forum.
 Discussing the issue of handing over from the ailing President Umaru Yar'Adua to Vice-president Goodluck Jonathan, he said the issue was not a north–south one, but was about following the constitution.

 Death

 Nkanga died from COVID-19 on 24 December 2020, aged 69.